martin-svk/dot-files/README.md

 ## AG, DEVILSPIE2

-[Ag](http://geoff.greer.fm/ag/) is a popular and blazingly fast find on streoids optimized for developers.
+[Ag](http://geoff.greer.fm/ag/) is a popular and blazingly fast find on steroids optimized for developers.
 I recommend to create *agignore* to specify extra path to ignore.
 While Ag is pretty intelligent most of things are already ignored.